gor181/new-course-demo-goran/chapter1.md

 ```

 changed test
 This is the assignment text.
-It should help provide students with the background information needed.
+It shouald help provide students with the background information needed.
 The instructions that follow should be in bullet point form with clear guidance for what is expected.

 `@instructions`